(802) 457-4222 mmcelroy@vermontel.net

 ENVIRONMENTAL

-Our context-based carbon metric (first piloted with Ben & Jerry’s in 2006) measures the greenhouse gas emissions of a company against reduction targets rooted in science-based mitigation scenarios, two of which we now support:
+Our context-based carbon metric (first piloted with Ben & Jerry’s in 2006) measured the greenhouse gas emissions of a company against reduction targets rooted in science-based mitigation scenarios, two of which we applied:

 – SSP1-1.9 scenario, a “well-below 1.5ºC” warming model with a 2015 baseline year, and